Divisibility of dynamical maps: Schr\"odinger vs. Heisenberg picture: Conclusions

 We have also provided an operational interpretation for violations of P-divisibility in the \heis picture which is dual to the interpretation in the \schro picture: just like violations in the \schro picture imply a non-monotonic probability of guessing which of two states is prepared, violations in the \heis picture imply non-monotonicity in the guessing probability of which of two effects is measured.
 According to this interpretation, we have also provided a measure of the total violation of divisibility in the \heis picture analogous to the measure of non-Markovianity in the \schro picture.
 Such violations of divisibility can also be connected to a non-monotonic behavior of compatibility or sharpness of POVMs.

 Our work shows that memory effects can be present in the dynamics even without corresponding to violations of divisibility in the \schro picture, since divisibility can be violated only in the \heis picture.
 These memory effect can be seen from the non-monotonic guessing probability between effects.
+Our results align with the findings of \cite{Milz2019}, in which it was shown that CP divisibility in the \schro picture does not imply Markovianity.
+This also suggests that CP divisibility, either in the \schro or in the \heis picture, and quantum Markovianity, as characterized in terms of process tensors \cite{Pollock2018a, Pollock2018}, can be two physically and operationally distinct concepts.

 Future work will be devoted to further explore the intricate connection between divisibility in the two pictures.
-We aim to derive counterparts of other quantifiers of non-Markovianity in the \schro picture to the \heis picture, both operational and non-operational ones \cite{Budini2022}, connect it to the presence of classical or quantum memory \cite{Giarmatzi2021, Backer2024}, and causal or noncausal revival of information \cite{Buscemi2025}.
+We aim to derive counterparts of other quantifiers of non-Markovianity in the \schro picture to the \heis picture, both operational and non-operational ones \cite{Budini2022}, connect it to the presence of classical or quantum memory \cite{Giarmatzi2021, Banacki2023, Backer2024}, and causal or noncausal revival of information \cite{Buscemi2025}, as well as exploring whether \heis divisibility is equivalent to monotonic decrease of information \cite{Buscemi2016}.
 We also aim to connecting \heis indivisibility to concrete enhancement in tasks hindered by noise.